312A/312A/README.md

 - 👋 Hi, I’m @312A
 - 👀 I’m interested in Computer Scicence.
 - 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate with devloper
+- 💞️ I’m looking to collaborate with developer

 <!---